jhjones998/cpydemo/README.md

 3. Open a web browser or ReST client (I like Postman) and navigate to http://localhost:8080/cpydemo

-You can them perform GET, POST, PUT, PATCH, and DELETE HTTP methods at a given endpoint to read (GET), update (POST, PATCH), create (POST, PUT), and delete (DELETE) endpoints.
+You can then perform GET, POST, PUT, PATCH, and DELETE HTTP methods at a given endpoint to read (GET), update (POST, PATCH), create (POST, PUT), and delete (DELETE) endpoints.